Minna1Hassan/NC-PSO-DE/ReadMe.md

 Worked with Hajar Al-Rawi @linkedin.com/in/hajar-alrawi-61523496

-A poster infographic wa made to go along with the paper.
+A poster infographic was made to go along with the paper.